 - Eggs – Just two eggs needed.

 - Bread Crumbs – I used Italian bread crumbs, but you could use Panko, or even a combination.
+You might also add a little bit of Italian Seasoning.

-- Parmesan Cheese – For best results, use a block of parmesan cheese, and freshly grate it.
+- Parmesan Cheese – For best results, use a block of parmesan cheese and freshly grate it.

 - Seasonings – Kosher salt and freshly ground black pepper.